 If you need individual study arrangements, proceed as follows:

-- Contact the learning services staff for your programme and arrange a meeting.
+- Contact the person responsible for individual study arrangements at learning services for your programme or at your school and arrange a meeting.

 - Bring to the meeting a statement of your condition signed by a doctor, psychologist or other expert.